douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 We got free and now we are grateful.
 What we will never be free of, however, is having to tell this story.

-# # {{ Page }}

 # Post-Pre-Magid: Think of the Children!

+# {{ Page }}

-Children are our future leaders and there are exactly 4 archetypes, so we can easily predict what they will say in any given situation.
+Children are our future leaders and there are exactly four (4) archetypes, so we can easily predict what they will say in any given situation.
 Of course, we want to encourage our children to define their own identities, so today we introduce…

 1. {{ a high-born sounding name // Eggleton // __ is my name // Cordelia }} the {{ adjective  // praiseworthy // it is ___ // polymorphic }} {{ professional title // doctor // i got hired as a(n) ___ // executive director }}.
 They represent all that is wise.